Introduction to orbifolds: Tangent orbibundle and differentials

 \begin{theorem}[Poincaré--Hopf theorem for orbifolds {\cite[Theorem 3]{satake2}}] Let $\mathcal{O}$ be a compact orbifold and $X\in\mathfrak{X}(\mathcal{O})$ a vector field with isolated zeros at $x_1,\dots,x_k$.
 Then

 \end{theorem}

 Notice that not every tangent vector $[v]\in C_x|\mathcal{O}|$ admits an extension to a vector field on a neighborhood of $x$.
-In fact, only the vectors satisfying $[v]=\{v\}$, that is, the ones represented by vectors on $T_x\mathcal{O}$ which remain fixed by the $\Gamma_x$-action, can be extended.
+In fact, only the vectors satisfying $[v]=\{v\}$, that is, the ones represented by vectors in $T_x\mathcal{O}^{\Gamma_x}$ can be extended.